tonai/Lightning-talks/Frontend/01_Responsive-and-adaptive-design.md

 A breakpoint is a specific resolution which delimit two interval and therefore two different behaviors.

 Common breakpoints :
-* 320px : usually used resolution as the lowest resolution used by smartphone (this is the resolution of iphones until 5S).
 * 768px : usually used resolution for tablet in portrait position (portrait resolution of most ipad).
 * 1024px : usually used resolution for tablet in landscape position (landscape resolution of most ipad).

+**Note :** 320px is not a breakpoint but is a well-known value as it usually is the lowest resolution used by smartphone (this is the resolution of iphones until 5S).

 ### Graceful degradation